Boeing Reports Q3 Loss As 787, Starliner Woes Drag Down Results - UrduPoint

 - Avoiding forecasts - Earlier this month, the company said it would rework undelivered 787s after being notified by a supplier that some parts were not manufactured properly.

-With the 787, Calhoun said he is following a "deliberate process" in interfacing with the regulators in the Federal Aviation Administration (FAA).
+As the company works through the issues, Calhoun said he is following a "deliberate process" in interfacing with the regulators in the Federal Aviation Administration (FAA).

 He likened the back-and-forth with the agency to the experience with the 737 MAX, which the FAA cleared to fly in November 2020 following a 20-month grounding in the wake of two fatal crashes.